mayra-cyber/Lab-5-Linux-Package-Management/README.md

 ## Reflection

 This lab helped me understand the relationship between package managers and repositories in Linux.
 I learned how `dpkg` works at a lower level and why APT is commonly used for everyday software management due to its ability to handle dependencies automatically.
-One thing I realized after this lab is that installing software is only part of it.
-Next time I would also try removing packages and cleaning unused dependencies to understand how to keep a Linux system clean and maintained.
+After completing this lab, I realized that installing software is only part of managing a system.
+Next time, I would also focus on removing packages and cleaning unused dependencies to better understand long-term system maintenance in Linux.

 ---